 Also along the corridor is AK Steel Corporation, Middletown's largest employer and Fortune 500 manufacturer, which announced in early 2015 that it will build a new \$36 million research and innovation center in the city.
-The new 120,000 square foot center will replace the company's existing research facility also located in the city, and will be constructed on a 15-acre site located along Interstate 75.
-The company intends to relocate its 75 existing researchers, scientists and engineers to the new building and add 18 jobs by 2018.
+Construction on the facility is expected to be complete in late 2016.
+The new 135,000 square foot center will replace the company's existing research facility also located in the city, and will be constructed on a 15-acre site located along Interstate 75.
+The company intends to relocate its existing researchers, scientists and engineers to the new building and add approximately 18 jobs by 2018.

-Other industrial developments within the County include a new 62,000 square foot, \$18 million manufacturing plant by INX International Ink Co., currently under construction and scheduled to be completed in 2015.
-Plans for the third largest ink producer in North America include relocation of its existing 33 employees and the addition of 13 jobs within five years.
-Parallon Business Solutions, LLC, also recently announced its relocation to the County, taking on 670 jobs outsourced by the regionally-based health system Mercy Health, formerly Catholic Health Partners.
-Parallon performs health care business process and operational services for Mercy Health.
+Other industrial developments within the County include a new 63,000 square foot, \$18 million manufacturing plant by INX International Ink Co., recently completed in August 2015.
+The new facility of INX, which is the third largest ink producer in North America, employs 38 people.
+Parallon Business Solutions, LLC, also recently announced its relocation to the County, taking on 670 jobs outsourced by the regionally-based health system Mercy Health, formerly known as Catholic Health Partners.
+The company performs health care business process and operational services for Mercy Health.